DessimozLab/Rmath4-python/README.md

 Rmath4-python
 ============

-This is the [standalone Rmath library from R][Rmath] for Python.
-It is based on the [Rmath-julia] library but does not alter the random number generation.
+This is a standalone Rmath library based on R version 4 for Python.
+It is based on the Rmath-julia and original Rmath-python package from Nick Tessore (https://github.com/ntessore/Rmath-python).

-This is an updated version, including some patches for warning messages, based on (Nick Tessore's work)[https://github.com/ntessore/Rmath-python].

 Installation